SeaMan75/Python.Scripts/README.md

    - Preserve Word’s native caption system for cross-referencing.

 > 💡 After running, press **Ctrl+A → F9** in Word to update all fields if numbers don’t appear immediately.

----

-This tool bridges the gap between manual document editing and full-fledged document generation frameworks — perfect for quick, reliable, and professional image insertion! 🖼️📄